 |Here||Hier||– as in English ‘here’ –|

+Puppies and dogs learn through repetition, and it’s important to be consistent with whatever words and language you decide to use.
 If you’ve bought a Rottweiler puppy who was imported from Germany, he will already have heard the German language and commands.

-If you’ve bought an older, adolescent or adult, import then chances are good that he will be very familiar with German dog training commands and bonding/training will be more straightforward if you ‘speak his language’.
+If you’ve bought an older, adolescent, or adult import then chances are good that he will be very familiar with German dog training commands and bonding/training will be more straightforward if you ‘speak his language’.

 Puppies and dogs bought from the USA or the UK will most likely only know English words, but they will be able to learn German if you take it slowly and carefully.

-If your dog is a pet, and isn’t going to be taking part in advanced obedience work, Shutzhund or any other formal activities, feel free to use whatever language and commands you prefer.
+If your dog is a pet and isn’t going to be taking part in advanced obedience work, Shutzhund, or any other formal activities, feel free to use whatever language and commands you prefer.

 BUT, if you’ve got big plans for your little Rottie, or are serious about involving him tracking, shutzhund etc., it’s a good idea to train him using German dog commands from the beginning.

 When it comes to training your dog, it’s not just about the language that you train them in (though that’s important too).
 There are a number of different factors that you need to take a look at and we’re going to talk about a few of those things here.